Gluhwein, Hot Mulled Wine – Keto Low Carb Recipe

 If you’re looking for a warm and wonderful addition to your keto cocktails, you’ve found the perfect one!
 Keto glühwein (approximately pronounced glueh-vine, click the speaker icon to hear) aka low carb mulled wine is not only easy to make, but it’s also absolutely delicious and can be made extremely low carb.

 Although my heritage is German, it wasn’t until I started snowboarding that I became aware of gluhwein.
 Of course, I knew I would eventually make a keto mulled wine version because I love it so much.
 Traditional gluhwein has added sugar and some fruit which makes it full of carbs.

 Fortunately, this recipe is extremely easy to make keto.
-Swap out the real sugar for an alternative sweetener and you’re most of the way to making keto gluhwein.
+To make low carb mulled wine, just swap out the real sugar for an alternative sweetener.
+You’re most of the way to making keto gluhwein!

 Gluhwein is typically served in Europe in the winter, especially around Christmas.
 It’s very popular at the lovely European Christmas markets as well as during apres-ski anytime.
 It makes an awesome keto Christmas cocktail in the United States as well no matter what your heritage.

 For this recipe, I tried a new monk fruit sweetener from Loyal brands.
 I still need to write my article about keto sweeteners, but monk fruit is always a good choice and worked well for this recipe.
 I would generally stay away from erythritol on this one since people often notice a cooling sensation with it which would be totally at odds with a nice, warm beverage.